nithinvarma411/Ecommerce-Follow-Along/README.md

 In this session i have covered:
 - Created a form for adding address
-- Created routes and controller for adding address in backend
-- Connected backend to frontend for adding address
+- Created a button to add address
 - Created a route in frontend for adding address

+## Milestone 22: Saved the address in user profile in database

+In this session i have covered:
+- Saved the address in user profile in database
+- Connected backend to frontend for saving address in database
+- Created routes and controller for saving address in database in backend
+- Created a route in frontend for saving address